ludwigmoeller/ludwigmoeller.github.io/_posts/2026-01-31-Standardizing-Microsoft-Edge-Favorites.md

 Managed Favorites is one of those configurations that quietly improves daily life for users while making IT look very organized.

- -Central control
+- Central control
- -Easy updates
+- Easy updates
- -Consistent experience
+- Consistent experience
- -Zero user effort
+- Zero user effort

 Combine it with a clean naming convention, the Settings Catalog, and a JSON generator, and you’ve got a solution that scales without drama.